SettRaziel/ruby_visualization/README.md

 ```

 ### Examples
-Reading a data series from <filename> with meta data and visualizing the first
+Reading a data series from filename with meta data and visualizing the first
 dataset:
 ```
 ruby terminal_vis.rb -m <filename>
 ```

-Reading a data series from <filename> without meta data and visualizing the
+Reading a data series from filename without meta data and visualizing the
 dataset at <index>:
 ```
 ruby terminal_vis.rb -i <index> <filename>
 ```

-Reading a data series from <filename> with meta data and creating a timeline
+Reading a data series from filename with meta data and creating a timeline
-for the coordinate (<x>,<y>):
+for the coordinate (x,y):
 ```
 ruby terminal_vis.rb -m -t <x> <y> <filename>
 ```